nextgis/docs_toolbox/source/ngw_group2webmap.rst

-Resource group to web map
+Resource group to Web Map
 =========================

 Creates a Web Map from vector and raster layers of a resource group.
 Web Map extent is set to the combined extent of all the layers.